ryk4/bookstore/README.md

 - [x] Users may rate the book

 ## User account
-- [ ] Change password feature
+- [x] Change password feature
-- [ ] Change email
+- [x] Change email feature
-- [ ] Option to report a book (if there are discrepancies between some of the listed books)
+- [ ] Option to report a book (for reasons like incorrect description, NSFW content, etc)
 - [x] Option to upload a book to the listing, then admin manually confirms if the book should be listed or not
 - [x] Area to manage their books
 - [x] Review the book (star rating + comments)

 ## Admin account
-- [ ] Option to change password
+- [x] Option to change password
 - [x] Reply to user's report
 - [ ] Manage and update all the books